Chandannagar: History

+Pre-colonial history

 Chandannagar came into being during colonial times, proved conclusively by the fact that no mention of the town is found in medieval Bengali texts like Chandimangal and Manasamangal Kāvya.
 Historians are of the opinion that the French created the town by amalgamating various smaller localities in the area.
-The three notable villages to be incorporated were Gondolpara to the South, Boro in the North and Khalisani to the West.
+The three notable villages to be incorporated were Gondalpara to the South, Boro in the North and Khalisani to the West.
 The name "Chandernagor" can be first found in a letter dated 1696, intended for the officials of the French East India Company, dispatched by André-François Deslandes and Palle, French officials posted in Chandannagore.

 The First Director of the French East India Company, Boureau-Deslandes paid 40,000 coins to the Mughal subahdar in 1688 to gain control of the area and build a factory there.
 But the first Frenchman to possess any subsequent land holding in this area was Du Plessis who bought land of 13 Arpents at Boro Kishanganj, now located at North Chandannagar for Taka 401 in the year 1673–74.

+Although various records of the town were destroyed in the 1757 battle, according to the Journal of M. d'Albert, The Settlement consisted of a strip of land, about two leagues in length and one in dept on the right or western bank of the Hooghly.
+Fort d'Orleans lay in the middle of the river front.
+The factory was within the fort itself.
+To the west laid the company's tank (Now known as Lal Dighi) the hospitals, and the cemetery.
+Kooti Ghat was the old landing place of the Fort d'Orleans.
+M. d'Albert also states that at that time there were 500 Europeans, 400 Armenians, Moors and Topasses and 18,000 to 20,000 Hindus who were divided into 52 different castes or occupations.